St. Albert's Church, Riga: The Immaculate Heart of Mary altar

 The altar dedicated to the Immaculate Heart of Mary is on the right side of the main altar.
 On the altar is a great statue of the Holy Mary, Queen of heaven and earth, offering her heart, dressed in a sky blue color dress, with a crown on her head.
 Above the statues of Holy Mary is a painting of Saint Therese of Lisieux also known as Saint Therese of the Child Jesus and the Holy Face.

-The Saint Albert of Riga altar
+The Saint Albert the Great altar

-The altar is decorated with an altar size painting of the saint, showing Saint Albert of Riga, dressed in a liturgical garments wearing a miter and bearing a pastoral staff.
+The altar is decorated with an altar size painting of the saint, showing Saint Albert the Great, dressed in a liturgical garments wearing a miter and bearing a pastoral staff.

 The Holy Family altar

 Within a right side niche room is placed the Holy Family altar decorated with the painting showing a Holy Family.
 Jesus is shown as a boy of possible age of twelve years, which suggest the painter's idea of describing the moment when Jesus was found in the Temple by Mary and Joseph.